For all the true aviation enthusiasts with a background as a glider pilot. ...

 Do you want to learn about Ålleberg so click on the link:

-The entire route 26 was a long series of caravans / motorhomes on the road to some kind of contest in Halmstad region.
-But it did nothing, for I was going the other direction.
+The entire route 26 was a long series of caravans / motorhomes on the road to some sort of competition in Halmstad area.
+But it did nothing, because I was going the other way.

 Getting to Ålleberg is a special experience for a full-scale glider pilot.
-Since I lived there for quite a few years, you become the embossed on the site.
-To come back and feel all the memories awakened, something I appreciate.
-To get to meet old flight mates, where calls are almost always begins with: "Remember when we ...."
+Since I lived there for quite a few years, you become the era of the place.
+To come back and feel all the memories awakened, is something I appreciate.
+To meet the old flight mates, where conversations almost always start with: "Remember when we ...".

-Those who cherish and keep veteran perspective in working condition in the 90% old pilots between 50 and 100.
+Those who cherish and keep veteran plan in condition in the 90% old pilots between 50 and 100th

 Ålleberg is what Wasserkuppe at Fulda in Germany, a gliding center. Ålleberg was laid out by the government in 1944 as the focal point for training of flight instructors and pilots.
-The state, say the Air Force, had an interest in getting pilots because trained as glider pilot at a low cost järmfört with regular training.
-It was based on government grants to segelcert for many years.
+The state, say the Air Force, had an interest in getting trained as pilots because gliders at a low cost järmfört with regular training.
+It was based government grants to segelcert for many years.
 I think my was subsidized with 5-600 bucks in 1967.

-As you can see in the pictures, is the Ålleberg a plateau mountains across the plains of Västergötland near Falkirk.
+As you can see in the pictures, is the Ålleberg a mountain plateau above the plains of Västergötland near Falkirk.
 It has a very nice fauna with rare plants and nature is varied and beautiful.

 Ålleberg is always worth a visit!

-I took a bunch of pictures and put up a couple and they left over is in a gallery for images.
+I took a bunch of pictures and put up a couple and the left over is in a gallery for images.

 So enjoy the views!

-Start Jetty at West overhang.
-Constructed late 90's ...
+Start Bridge on the West overhang.
+Constructed at the end of the 90's ...
 I think.
 The old bridge was torn.

-Bjorn from Hylte on the go atop Mount.
+Bjorn from Hylte on the go up on the mountain.